Elon Musk wins back his $44.9 billion Tesla pay package in shareholder vote

-DETROIT (AP) — Tesla shareholders have voted to restore CEO Elon Musk's record $44.9 billion pay package that was thrown out by a Delaware judge earlier this year.
+DETROIT (AP) — Tesla shareholders voted Thursday to restore CEO Elon Musk's record $44.9 billion pay package that was thrown out by a Delaware judge earlier this year.

-Vote totals weren't immediately announced at Tesla’s annual stockholders' meeting on Thursday, but the company said shareholders voted for Musk's compensation plan, which initially was approved by the board and stockholders six years ago.
+Vote totals weren't immediately announced at Tesla’s annual stockholders' meeting, but the company said they voted for Musk's compensation plan, which initially was approved by the board and stockholders six years ago.

-But the favorable vote doesn’t necessarily mean that Musk will get the all-stock compensation anytime soon.
-The package is likely to remain tied up in the Delaware Chancery Court and Supreme Court for months as Tesla tries to overturn the rejection.
+The favorable vote doesn’t necessarily mean that Musk will get the all-stock compensation anytime soon.
+The package is likely to remain tied up in the Delaware Chancery Court and Supreme Court for months as Tesla tries to overturn the rejection by a Delaware judge.

 Tesla last valued the package at $44.9 billion in an April regulatory filing.
-It was once much as $56 billion but has declined in value ialong with Tesla's stock, which has dropped about 40% in the last 12 months.
+It was once as much as $56 billion but has declined in value in tandem with Tesla's stock, which has dropped about 40% in the last 12 months.

 Chancellor Kathaleen St. Jude McCormick ruled in January in a shareholder’s lawsuit that Musk essentially controlled the Tesla board when it ratified the package in 2018, and that it failed to fully inform shareholders who approved it the same year.